The Mating Grounds

 By nature, anger is a necessary emotion that enables humans to defend themselves from danger.
 However, when anger is incessant or out of control, it can cause suffering, both for the person experiencing it, and those around them.

-An angry person tends to get angry even over mundane things that arent significant, and this can be contagious.
+An angry person tends to get angry even over mundane things that aren’t significant, and this can be contagious.

 Behaviors of Angry People

-Defensive – They are always ready for an attack or criticism.
+- Defensive: They are always ready for an attack or criticism.

-Complaining – They often find dissatisfaction in almost everything and require constant attention.
-Dominating – They may feel the need to control situations or other people.
+- Complaining: They often find dissatisfaction in almost everything and require constant attention.

-Argumentative – They disagree about everything, even the most trivial issues.
-Insecure – Fear of abandonment, inadequacy, or disapproval can trigger frequent outbursts.
+- Insecure: Fear of abandonment, inadequacy, or disapproval can trigger frequent outbursts.

-Passive-Aggressive – They exhibit anger through non-verbal cues, like eye-rolling, sighing, or sarcasm.
+- Passive-Aggressive: They exhibit anger through non-verbal cues, like eye-rolling, sighing, or sarcasm.

 Conclusion

-Dealing with angry people is an uncomfortable experience, but its one that can be made manageable with the right approach.
-Remember to take a step back, assess your emotions and the situation, aim to understand the persons perspective, and suggest solutions where necessary.
+Dealing with angry people is an uncomfortable experience, but it’s one that can be made manageable with the right approach.
+Remember to take a step back, assess your emotions and the situation, aim to understand the person’s perspective, and suggest solutions where necessary.

 By employing these strategies, you can avoid taking things personally, keep the situation from escalating further, and have a healthy relationship with even the most difficult people.